 During all seasons except winter, the Southeast section, which includes nearly the entire length of the proposed ASDP road alignment, contained fewer groups than would be expected if caribou distribution were uniform (Table 5).
 The Coast section also tended to contain fewer groups, with the differences being significant during winter, calving, postcalving, late summer, and fall migration.
-During the few surveys flown in the mosquito season, however, caribou groups were significantly more numerous in the Coast section. which is consistent with the well-documented use of coastal mosquito-relief habitat by caribou (Murphy and Lawhead 2000, Yokel et al. 2009, Wilson et al. 2012).
-During the oestrid-fly season, the number of groups in the Coast section did not differ from expected values, but this group-based analysis does not reflect the large numbers of caribou found in a few groups in the Coast section on 2 August 2005, a date on which mosquitoes also were active and affecting caribou distribution.
-Results for 2012 were generally similar to the results from pooled data from all years, but some differences existed due to the small sample sizes associated with a single year (Table 5).
+During the few surveys flown in the mosquito season, however, caribou groups were significantly more numerous in the Coast section, which is consistent with the well-documented use of coastal mosquito-relief habitat by caribou (Murphy and Lawhead 2000, Parrett 2007, Yokel et al. 2009, Wilson et al. 2012).
+During the oestrid-fly season, the number of groups in the Coast section did not differ from expected values, but this group-based analysis does not reflect the large numbers of caribou found in a few large groups in the Coast section on 2 August 2005, a date on which mosquitoes also were active and affecting caribou distribution.
+Most results for 2013 were not statistically significant due to the small sample sizes during 2013.
+During the late summer season there were more groups in the Southwest section and fewer groups were in the Coast and Northern sections than would be expected based on a uniform distribution (Table 5).

 These results are interpretable within the context of general patterns of caribou movements on the central Arctic Coastal Plain.
 During calving, the highest densities of TH females typically calve near Teshekpuk Lake, so densities decrease with increasing distance away from the lake (Person et al. 2007, Parrett 2009, Wilson et al. 2012).
 Hence, more caribou would be likely to occur in the western portion of the NPRA survey area in that season than in the eastern portion.
-The TH appears to be expanding its calving range in recent years, including some calving occurring further to the southeast.
-There is also some evidence that there is increased use of the Southeastern area near Ocean Point on the Colville River by the TH after calving and before mosquito harassment begins (L. Parrett, ADFG, pers. comm.).
-We did observe increased use of the Southeast section of the NPRA survey area during the late calving survey in 2012 than was typical in previous years (Table 5, Figure 5).
+The TH appears to be expanding its calving range in recent years, including some calving occurring farther to the southeast.
+There is also some evidence of increased use of the Southeastern area near Ocean Point on the Colville River by the TH after calving and before mosquito harassment begins (L. Parrett, ADFG, pers. comm.).

 When mosquito harassment begins in late June or early July, caribou move toward the coast where lower temperatures and higher wind speeds prevail.
 When oestrid flies emerge, typically by mid-July, the large groups that formed in response to mosquito harassment begin to break up and caribou disperse, seeking elevated or barren habitats such as sand dunes, mudflats, and river bars (Lawhead 1988, Person et al. 2007, Wilson et al. 2012).
-The riverine habitats along Fish and Judy creeks provide a complex interspersion of barren ground, dunes, and sparse vegetation (Figure 3, Appendix J) that provide good fly-relief habitat near foraging areas.
+The riverine habitats along Fish and Judy creeks provide a complex interspersion of barren ground, dunes, and sparse vegetation (Figure 3; Appendix I) that provide good fly-relief habitat near foraging areas.